Town of Evening Calm, Country of Cherry Blossoms: Country of Cherry Blossoms (Sakura no Kuni)

 One evening, Nanami follows Asahi as he leaves the apartment, and while she tails him runs into Toko and together they follow him onto an overnight bus to Hiroshima.
 In the morning, they follow as he visits several people before Toko leaves to visit the Peace Park.
-Asahi visits his family grave, then sits by the riverside, and while waiting Nanami discovers in the jacket of Toko's borrowed jacket a letter from Nagio to Toko, saying that her family asked him to stop seeing her as they believe his asthma is a result of the atomic bomb.
+Asahi visits his family grave, then sits by the riverside, and while waiting Nanami discovers in the pocket of Toko's borrowed jacket a letter from Nagio to Toko, saying that her family asked him to stop seeing her as they believe his asthma is a result of the atomic bomb.

 In a flashback, Asahi recalls the riverbank as a shantytown, then remembers meeting Kyoka Ota, a neighborhood girl his mother hired to help her after Minami died, when he returns to Hiroshima to start college.
 Asahi begins tutoring Kyoka because her teachers believe she is stupid due to the atomic bomb.
 When Toko finds Nanami by the river, Toko is upset to the point of illness by what she saw at the Peace Memorial Museum, and Nanami finds them a hotel room and cares for her, even though she has flashbacks to seeing her mother's last illness when she was a young child.
 In another flashback, Asahi proposes to a grown Kyoka, against his mother's wishes, as Kyoka was exposed to the bomb.

 On the ride back to Tokyo, Nanami arranges for Nagio to meet her and Toko, then leaves them alone together.
 Asahi tells Nanami he visited Hiroshima for the 49th anniversary of Minami's death, and that Nanami resembles her.